Bingham Canyon Mine

 The Bingham Canyon Mine, more commonly known as Kennecott Copper Mine among locals, is an open-pit mining operation extracting a large porphyry copper deposit southwest of Salt Lake City, Utah, in the Oquirrh Mountains.
-The mine is the largest man-made excavation, and deepest open-pit mine in the world, which is considered to have produced more copper than any other mine in history – more than 19,000,000 ST. The mine is owned by Rio Tinto Group, a British-Australian multinational corporation.
+The mine is the largest human-made excavation, and deepest open-pit mine in the world, which is considered to have produced more copper than any other mine in history – more than 19,000,000 ST. The mine is owned by Rio Tinto Group, a British-Australian multinational corporation.
 The copper operations at Bingham Canyon Mine are managed through Kennecott Utah Copper Corporation which operates the mine, a concentrator plant, a smelter, and a refinery.
 The mine has been in production since 1906, and has resulted in the creation of a pit over 0.75 mi deep, 2.5 mi wide, and covering 1,900 acre.
 It was designated a National Historic Landmark in 1966 under the name Bingham Canyon Open Pit Copper Mine.
 The mine experienced a massive landslide in April 2013 and a smaller slide in September 2013.